graemechristie/NinjaSettings/README.md

 		}
 ```

 Simply inject your app settings into your classes as a dependency on your interface.
-Access your settings as a strongly typed object with full intellisense,
+Access your settings as a strongly typed object with full intellisense.

 ```C#